tfischer4765/MMM-HomeAssistant/README.md

 - Check the MagicMirror logs for errors or warnings (run `npm start` `npm run server` or `pm2 restart xx; pm2 logs xx` from your MagicMirror directory and watch the terminal output).
 - Use [MQTT Explorer](https://mqtt-explorer.com/) or a similar tool to easily investigate MQTT messages and topics.
 - Optionally, you can temporarily change the `autodiscoveryTopic` in your config to something like `debug` to see what messages are intended to be sent for Home Assistant autodiscovery.

-## Known limitations

-This module struggles to handle multiple instances of browsers.
-The MQTT connection is established from the first opening browser, but any change from other browser instances can update the MQTT status, which may lead to inconsistent state reporting.
-This is usually not a problem in normal use and especially occurs when debugging is done.
-Simply opening and closing a browser instance does not cause any harm.

 ## Developer commands